 Sometimes people who have had an enormous impact on the lives of others are people for whom we do not have that much historical information.
 This sometimes applies to the saints, as well.
-Last week's postcard featured one such saint in St. Helena of Constantinople who was the mother of the Emperor Constantine.
+One such saint is St. Helena of Constantinople who was the mother of the Emperor Constantine.
 It also true of another influential saint who lived around three centuries after St. Helena.

 Early Life and Raised in a Monastery